aristanetworks/avd-workshops/workshops/git.md

+# Welcome to Git

 ![Git Logo Dark](assets/images/git_logo_darkbg.png#only-dark){: style="width:200px"}
 ![Git Logo Light](assets/images/git_logo_lightbg.png#only-light){: style="width:200px"}

-# Git - Section Content

-In this section we will cover and introduction and installation of Git and explore basic commands to used with Git.
-Intermediate Concepts are also covered to further your knowledge of Git.
+In this section we will explore a brief introduction of Git.
+We will cover the installation and explore basic commands used with Git.

 ## Topics